*This blog post was updated in August 2019*

 How does the old saying go?
 One’s eyes are always bigger than their stomach?
 Overestimating your appetite may be one thing, but when it comes to binge-watching food documentaries, let your eyes have at it.
-Here are the ten best food documentaries on Netflix.
+Here are the 10 best food documentaries on Netflix brought to you by the team here at Foodee—because we love great food at work.

 Jiro Ono is often cited as the world’s preeminent sushi chef.
 Owner/operator of Sukiyabashi Jiro – a 3 Michelin star restaurant located in a Tokyo train station – this documentary profiles both his process and his sons’ attempts to follow in their father’s footsteps.
 Despite how easy on the eyes this doc tends to be, it is a testament to discipline, familial ties, and age.